geekychris/warp_report/REPORT.md

 5. Text processing

 **Classification:** ML Utility

-### mediawiki
-A customized implementation or theme for MediaWiki, the wiki software that powers Wikipedia and other wikis.

-**Technologies Used:**
-1. HTML (primary language)
-2. PHP (likely)
-3. CSS
-4. JavaScript
-5. MediaWiki framework

-**Classification:** Knowledge Base

 ### ollama_embedding
 A Java client for Ollama's embedding API, allowing for text embedding generation using local large language models.